jaraco/pip-run/README.rst

 - Downloads missing dependencies and makes their packages available for import.
 - Installs packages to a special staging location such that they're not installed after the process exits.
 - Relies on pip to cache downloads of such packages for reuse.
+- Leaves no trace of its invocation (except files in pip's cache).
 - Supersedes installed packages when required.
 - Relies on packages already satisfied [1]_.
 - Re-uses the pip tool chain for package installation.